 The specimen is held at the Museu Carlos Machado, Ponta Delgada, São Miguel.
 According to Bannerman & Bannerman (1966), it was initially preserved in alcohol, which would be expected to adversely affect that part of the breast that is red.

-There are two earlier records in Ireland that haven't passed the wild bird test, however that might just reflect the general consensus of the time that trans-Atlantic vagrancy was unlikely, although some were of the opinion they had both escaped from the same cage.
+There are two earlier records in Ireland that haven't passed the wild bird test, however that might just reflect the general consensus of the time that trans-Atlantic vagrancy was unlikely, although some suggested both had escaped from the same cage.
 One was shot at Annsbrook, Meath, in October 1845 and the other shot (probably) on the River Cloghoge, Wicklow in November 1845 (Ussher & Warren 1900).